-A Division Bench of Chief Justice DN Patel and Justice C Hari Shankar said, “It appears that this court will be extremely slow to give direction to draft legislation or regulation or policy.”
-It also said that while the Central Government was free to do so, the court should not be held responsible in directing them.
+A Division Bench of Chief Justice DN Patel and Justice C Hari Shankar said, “It appears that this court will be extremely slow to give direction to draft legislation or regulation or policy,” stating that the centre was free to do so, but absolving the court of any such responsibility to direct them.

 The petition sought to constitute a committee to work towards the welfare and protection of members from the LGBTQ+ community in an attempt to help them secure equal rights and normalise their choices.
 It acknowledged this as an important way to deal with the fear, stigma and shame involved in coming out in the country, despite there being a ‘stamp of legality’ on their bedroom behaviour.

 According to Indian legal news website Bar and Bench, the petition pinpointed that, "..the members of LGBT community have fundamental rights i.e. to get equal treatment in society and by not providing law, rules and regulation for registration of marriage etc., the state is discriminating among the citizens of India on the basis of gender; and whereas right to get married is one of the precious part under Right to Life i.e. Article 14 and 21 of the Constitution of India..."

 The plea also wanted to make changes to the Hindu Marriage Act, and other personal laws to recognise marriage and adoption rights.
 In its reply to the petition, the Centre said that it is already taking steps to help the transgender community, including a recent ruling by Madras HC that recognises them as brides.
 But even as this is a win, it’s only the tip of the iceberg.